Resolving duplicate bindings

 that contains entries [4="four", 5="five", 6="six"]

 .
-Notice, that maps does not contain same keys.
+Notice, that maps do not contain same keys.

 Now let's create a module with a multibinder using ModuleBuilder#multibindToMap